SamG101-Developer/SPP-Compiler-5/docs-compiler-sphinx/source/spec-api/statements/Let-Statement.md

 # new_x = 0
 ```

-Nested destructuring works in the same was as described before:
+Nested destructuring works in the same way as described before:

 ```S++
 let point = Type(a=[1, 2, 3], b=(4, 5, 6), c=Point(x=1, y=2, z=3))